Ibratan/kikaha-jdbi3/README.md

 ```

 ### Mapping Entities
-Out-of-box 'sizebay-kikaha-jdbi' has a very simple mapping system configured.
+Out-of-box 'kikaha-jdbi' has a very simple mapping system configured.
 Despite the fact it does not handle
 One To Many/Many To Many/Many To One aggregations, it is very simple and easy to use.
 Basically, you have three annotations:
-- ```sizebay.kikaha.jdbi.serializers.Entity```: (mandatory) let Jdbi know that 'sizebay-kikaha-jdbi' will be the Column Mapper of this class.
+- ```kikaha.jdbi.serializers.Entity```: (mandatory) let Jdbi know that 'kikaha-jdbi' will be the Column Mapper of this class.
-- ```sizebay.kikaha.jdbi.serializers.Column```: identify an field that it should be mapped.
+- ```kikaha.jdbi.serializers.Column```: identify an field that it should be mapped.
-- ```sizebay.kikaha.jdbi.serializers.Optional```: make a column optional.
+- ```kikaha.jdbi.serializers.Optional```: make a column optional.
 Columns not marked as optional will raise exception
 during the mapping process if no column with its name was found at the query.

 By default, it will bind any field mapped with the ```@Column``` annotation.
 It will use the field's name as column